lz7259/cursor-token-prices-chrome-extension/README.md

 4. Select this project's `manifest.json`
 5. Open [cursor.com/dashboard?tab=usage](https://cursor.com/dashboard?tab=usage)

+For a permanent local install in Firefox, open `about:config` and set `xpinstall.signatures.required` to `false` before installing the extension.

 After code changes: click **Reload** for the temporary add-on in `about:debugging`, then `Cmd+Shift+R` / `Ctrl+Shift+R` on the usage page.

 To rebuild the `.xpi` package: